Cardinal Richelieu: Final years

 As he neared death, Richelieu faced a plot that threatened to remove him from power.
 The cardinal had introduced a young man named Henri Coiffier de Ruzé, marquis de Cinq-Mars to Louis XIII's court.
 The cardinal had been a friend of Cinq-Mars's father.
 More importantly, Richelieu hoped that Cinq-Mars would become Louis's favourite, so that he could indirectly exercise greater influence over the monarch's decisions.
 Cinq-Mars had become the royal favourite by 1639, but, contrary to Cardinal Richelieu's belief, he was not easy to control.
 The young marquis realized that Richelieu would not permit him to gain political power.
 In 1641, he participated in the comte de Soissons's failed conspiracy against Richelieu, but was not discovered.
 Then, the following year, he schemed with leading nobles (including the king's brother, the duc d'Orléans) to raise a rebellion; he also signed a secret agreement with the king of Spain, who promised to aid the rebels.
 Richelieu's spy service, however, discovered the plot, and the cardinal received a copy of the treaty.
 Cinq-Mars was promptly arrested and executed; although Louis approved the use of capital punishment, he grew more distant from Richelieu as a result.

 However, Richelieu was now dying.
-For many years he had suffered from recurrent fevers (possibly malaria), strangury, intestinal tuberculosis with fistula, and migraine.
+For many years he suffered from recurrent fevers (possibly malaria), strangury, intestinal tuberculosis with fistula, and migraine.
 Now his right arm was suppurating with tubercular osteitis, and he coughed blood (after his death, his lungs were found to have extensive cavities and caseous necrosis).
 His doctors continued to bleed him frequently, further weakening him.
 As he felt his death approaching, he named Mazarin, one of his most faithful followers, to succeed him as chief minister to the king.

 Richelieu died on 4 December 1642, aged 57.
 His body was embalmed and interred at the church of the Sorbonne.
 By that time, the populace detested him.
 In many provinces of the kingdom, bonfires were kindled to celebrate his death.
 During the French Revolution, the corpse was removed from its tomb, and the mummified front of his head, having been removed and replaced during the original embalming process, was stolen.
 It ended up in the possession of Nicholas Armez of Brittany by 1796, and he occasionally exhibited the well-preserved face.
 His nephew, Louis-Philippe Armez, inherited it and also occasionally exhibited it and lent it out for study.
 In 1866, Napoleon III persuaded Armez to return the face to the government for re-interment with the rest of Richelieu's body.
 An investigation of subsidence of the church floor enabled the head to be photographed in 1895.